 Dallas and Fort Worth DWI Attorney

 The moment a police officer pulls you over on suspicion of intoxication can change your life forever.
-From a suspended license to fines up to $10,000 to jail time, DWIs are not something to take lightly.
-But what happens after you are arrested for DWI and what are your options?
-Knowing what lies ahead can help you make an informed plan for dealing with a DWI arrest.
+From a suspended license to fines up to $10,000 to jail time, affecting future employment limitations, relationships, education and housing applications, DWIs are not something to take lightly.
+What happens after you are arrested for DWI and what are your options?
+What are the hidden costs?

 From there, the officer has several ways to determine if you met the legal definition of intoxication: (a) not having the normal use of mental faculties; (b) not having normal use of physical faculties; or (3) having a blood/ alcohol concentration of 0.08 or greater.
 They will likely interview you and conduct a recorded field sobriety test which is admissible in court.
-(I would argue that this test is imperfect, as I have seen many drivers who simply struggled with walking on a graveled road in high heels, for example.)
+(A DWI Lawyer should argue that this test is imperfect, as an experienced DWI Lawyer has seen many drivers who simply struggled with walking on a graveled road in high heels, for example.)

 They may also ask you to take a breathalyzer test.
 Many people are of the belief that refusing the test will prevent their arrest.
 This is patently untrue.
 In fact, refusing the breathalyzer can bring additional penalties if you are arrested.
 (Interesting fact: breathalyzer machines have occasionally been known to give inaccurate readings due to common medical conditions like GERD or a hiatal hernia.)

-If you appeal, you will have what is called an ALR hearing where you and your lawyer can state your appeal.
-If your appeal is denied, as most are, your lawyer may be able to help you obtain an Occupational Drivers License so that you make still commute to your job while awaiting your trial.
+If you appeal, you will have what is called an ALR hearing in Tarrant County where you and your Tarrant County ALR lawyer can state your appeal.
+If your appeal is denied, as most are, your Tarrant County ALR lawyer may be able to help you obtain a Texas Occupational Drivers License so that you make still commute to your job while awaiting your trial.

 Navigating Your Criminal Case

-If you have been arrested for a DWI, you are likely very concerned about the impact it will have on your freedom, your finances, your job, your future and even your relationships with those around you.
-As an experienced attorney, you can turn to me to help you lessen this stress by giving you strong, reliable legal counsel that you can trust and advice that will take some of the sting out of the criminal process.
+If you have been arrested for a DWI in Tarrant County, you are likely very concerned about the impact it will have on your freedom, your finances, your job, your future and even your relationships with those around you.
+You may not realize until it is too late the impact on things like your car insurance or how your new community service hours may affect your life.
+As an experienced Tarrant County DWI attorney, I can help you lessen this stress by giving you strong, reliable legal counsel that you can trust and advice that will take some of the sting out of the criminal process.

-Please call me as soon as possible so that we can begin working on your case today.
+Call as soon as possible so that you can begin working with a Tarrant County DWI Lawyer on your case.